ibdgc/idhub/docs/exploring-with-nocodb.md

 This guide will walk you through the basics of navigating and exploring the data in NocoDB.

 !!! note
     The NocoDB interface is for **viewing and querying** data.
 You should not use it to edit or delete records.
-All data modifications must go through the [ingestion process](curators/ingestion-summary.md).
+All data modifications should go through the [ingestion process](curators/ingestion-summary.md) via the appropriate data source (e.g. REDCap).

 ## Accessing NocoDB

-You will be provided with a URL and login credentials to access the IDhub NocoDB instance.
+You will be provided with login credentials to access the IDhub NocoDB instance.
 After logging in, you will see a list of "Projects" or "Bases," which correspond to different datasets within IDhub.

 - [idhub.ibdgc.org](https://idhub.ibdgc.org)